Should parents use Greenlight, a debit card they can control from their phone?

 Of course, an expert in the CreditCards.com report claims one reason kids have credit cards is the bandwagon effect: "The kids have the cellphone and now they have the credit card, which makes the kids cool."
 Please note that your 12-year-old wanting to be cool is not a valid reason to give them a credit card.
 It just...isn’t.
 That’s what Snapchat is for.

-Okay, so let’s say you’ve decided to get your child a card – or you’re at least open to the idea.
+OK, so let’s say you’ve decided to get your child a card – or you’re at least open to the idea.
 Greenlight wants you to control it the same way you do a lot of other banking these days: on your phone.
+(Here are our reviews of other online banks.)

 Unlike a credit card, at its core Greenlight is a prepaid debit card like any other.
 You have money in your account, you use the debit card, it takes money from the account (debits the account, if you will), and you go on your way.
 Many people like debit cards because they work like cash, except you don’t need to fumble will all of those dollar bills.
 And while you could give a kid a credit card with a low credit limit, it sets a better precedent to get them in the habit of thinking in terms of declining balance and the cost of a purchase rather than getting in the habit of maxing out credit limits – and then having their parents magically erase that debt.